AnujMutha/WearGPT/README.md

 # Usage </br>
 <pre align="center">You will need to generate and use your own API Key from OpenAI </pre>
 ## Instructions
+<pre align="center">Before setting the API Key to watch, make sure you account has enough credits granted by OpenAI. you can check this under "view api usage" tab of OpenAI website</pre>
 <li>1.
 Go to OpenAI(https://openai.com/) and create an account</li>
 <li>2.
 Click on personal and then on "view API Keys"</li></br>
 <p align="center">